WebFuzzing/Commons/web-report/README.md

 yarn build
 ```

-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `../target/generated-sources/webreport` directory.

 ## Preview Production Build

-To preview the production build locally:
+To preview the production build locally (uses existing build without rebuilding):

 ```bash
 npm run preview